alex8411/XMC-quadcopter/README.md

 ...

-NOW --> 3rd Bringup: Remote control :
+3rd Bringup UNDER WORK: Remote control :
-- bring up of the physical remote control instead of the PC GUI drone control
+- bring up of the physical remote control instead of the PC Cleanflight GUI drone control
 - optional : connect remote receiver pins to osci to see any signal when changing remote commands

-NEXT:
+NEXT STEPS:

 4th Bringup: Calibration of the Inertial Measurement Unit (e.g. Gyroscope) UNDER WORK
 - after fixing the flight controller and brushless motors driver board on the drone structure you can now configure the gyroscope in the Cleanflight GUI